SidGrip/mochimo-raspberrypi/README.md

 [![Follow @Ortis95](https://img.shields.io/twitter/follow/Ortis95.svg?style=flat-square)](https://twitter.com/intent/follow?screen_name=Ortis95)

-## A step by step guide for mining Mochimo on Raspberrypi
+## A complete setup to mining Mochimo on Raspberrypi

 This guide will walk you through the step of running several miner on a [Raspberrypi Model 3b+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).
 Other model have been reported to work as well but it is recommended to stick with the 3b+.